jfspps/howtos/ProgrammingC++/1_MicrosoftVisualStudio.md

 ![](./MSVC2005/global_functions_header.PNG)

 Right-clicking the function name will provide a dropdown to access the function definition.

+Highlighting an in-built function with the cursor and entering `F1` open the help documentation to the selected function.